bjornekelund/DXLogICOMScripts/README.md

 The following **Ctrl keys** are unassigned by default: C, H, I, J, K, M, N, O, P, Q, R, U, V, X, and Y.

-The choice of up vs down is individual.
+The choice of **Shift-Up** vs. **Shift-down** is individual.
 The one shown above is consistent with movement in the bandmap where the frequency increases downwards.

 An very valuable feature in DXLog.net is the possibility to invoke scripts from key macros.
 The syntax is $!SCRIPTNAME where SCRIPTNAME is the name that